2nPlusOne/Snake2000/index.md

 ## Playing the Game
 The game can be played in three ways.
 - Download the latest windows build [here](https://drive.google.com/open?id=1VnUr0EvaFDb7PW172db-tMZCQt5xGKxP&authuser=nimblefire97%40gmail.com&usp=drive_fs).
-- Download the repository with the link below, extract it, and open it up in Unity version 2020.3.4f1 LTS
+- Download the repository with the link below, extract it, and open it up in Unity version 2020.3.4f1 LTS.
 - Play a WebGL version [here](https://play.unity.com/mg/other/snake-2000-v0-4) hosted on Unity Play. **Note:** The WebGL build is... strange.
 The main menu background video does not function properly despite my efforts, the post-processing effects are not tuned correctly, and the input tends to be a bit laggier.
 To get the intended gameplay experience, follow one of the methods above.

 ---